sampleXbro/axios-retryer/README.md

 ## Features

-- **Automatic or Manual Retry Modes**: Choose 'automatic' to retry network/server errors automatically or 'manual' to queue failed requests for later retry.
+- **Automatic or/and Manual Retry Modes**: Choose 'automatic' to retry network/server errors automatically or 'manual' to queue failed requests for later retry.
 - **Configurable Retry Logic**: Provide your own RetryStrategy or use the built-in one.
-- **Request Store**: Failed requests are stored by default in an `InMemoryRequestStore`, which keeps requests in memory for quick access.
-Custom stores can be implemented for persisting requests in local storage, databases, or other mediums, depending on use cases.
+- **Request Store**: Failed requests are stored in an `InMemoryRequestStore`, which keeps requests in memory for quick access and retries.
 - **Hooks**: Tie into each stage (before retry, after retry, failure, all retries completed).
 - **Cancellation**: Cancel individual requests or all ongoing requests at once.
 - **TypeScript Support**: All types are included out of the box.